 Companies actively lose money here because, for example, production downtimes occur due to devices that send incorrect information or no information at all.
 In the worst case, so-called “ransomware attacks” or breaches can occur, which need to be prevented!

 Today you will learn what this is and what it can mean for a company in the worst case.
-Directly from the electronics manufacturing plant for servo drives at Bosch Rexroth AG, represented today by Michael Krause and their IoT partner Rhebo, a Landis+Gyr company, represented today by Frank Stummer.
+Directly from the electronics manufacturing plant for servo drives at Bosch Rexroth, represented today by Michael Krause and their IoT partner Rhebo, a Landis+Gyr company, represented today by Frank Stummer.

 Hello Frank and Michael, first of all welcome to the IoT Use Case Podcast!
 Glad to have you here.
 Frank, how are you and where are right now?